velara3/xd-examples/README.md

 # xd-examples
-A repository for plugins and plugin tools for Adobe XD.
+A repository for plugins and plugin utilities for Adobe XD.

 # Statistics plugin
 The Statistics plugin is live in the Adobe XD Plugin Manager.
 The code is offered here to learn and start from for your own plugins.
+This shows creating a list / basic datagrid of info with a scroll bar, walking down the scenegraph and using recursive functions.

 # Log Utilities
 The log file utilities are a set of methods and constants that have been helpful in creating plugins.
 There functions are listed below: